Breeze/bower-breeze-client/README.md

 The most widely used Breeze client library is "breeze.debug.js".
 It conbines both the base Breeze functionality and the default adapters for Knockout and Angular applications.

 >but not the "breeze.bridge.angular" adapter used by most Angular apps.
-See next.
+See below.

-### adapters
-The "adapters" directory holds scripts for every core Breeze adapter.
-Adapters implement breeze feature-extension-points for specific application environments.
-For example, the "breeze.ajax.jQuery.js" script provides a jQuery implementation of the Breeze "ajax" interface for communicating with remote services via XMLHttpRequest (XHR).

-Some of these adapters (like "breeze.ajax.jQuery.js") are embedded in "breeze.debug.js".
-You should not load them again if you're loading "breeze.debug.js".

-Others (like "breeze.bridge.angular" and "breeze.modelLibrary.backbone.js") are not embedded.
-You will have to load these adapter scripts separately if you need their capabilities.

-If you choose to run with "breeze.**base**.debug.js" instead of "breeze.debug.js" (see next), you must load *every* required adapter script separately.

 ### build